anaphylactic/PrisM/README.md

 $ mvn install
 ```
 This should generate a folder called ```target``` containing the library ```uber-PrisM-0.0.1-SNAPSHOT.jar```.
 This library is ready to use and bundles all necessary dependencies.

+PrisM supports most OWL 2 features; however, it does not support the following constructs:

+* OWLHasKeyAxiom,
+* OWLDataRanges that are not atomic or an instance of OWLDataOneOf,
+* OWLLiteral whose datatype is outside the OWL 2 datatype map,
+* OWLDatatypeDefinitionAxiom
+* SWRLDataRangeAtom (in SWRLRule).